CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 - Authenticates user input, delegates requests to the appropriate objects (e.g., `Customer`, `Employee`, `Garage`), and returns an appropriate `Message` in response
 - Maintains real-time multithreaded communication with all connected clients using individual threads for each socket connection
 - Logs all system activity to a persistent file for auditing and troubleshooting purposes
-- Sends real-time system logs to the `EmployeeGUI` through `Log`-type `Messages`, allowing employees to view internal events on their dashboard
+- Can send system log to the `EmployeeGUI`, allowing employees to view internal events on their dashboard
 - Handles data persistence by saving all essential objects (Garages, Tickets, and Employees) to file in a custom plaintext format
 - Uses each of its objects' `toString()` methods for serialization, and loads data in a specific order to preserve ID consistency and object associations upon relaunch
 - Is responsible for creating, interpreting, and routing all `Message` objects, including status updates, data responses (e.g., receipts, reports), and error messages